Skip to content

 def init_session_without_csrftoken(type_response: str) -> tuple:

-# Redirect to /init-session/type_response
+# redirect to /init-session/type_response

 return redirect(url_for("init_session", type_response=type_response, csrf_token=generate_csrf()), status.HTTP_302_FOUND)